 For example, 4 humans are facing a rather nasty looking monster.
 It could be a dragon, or an ogre, or any of a number of hideous nightmares.
 As they outnumber the creature by 4 to 1, they each receive a +40 bonus to their TN to hit the beast and a +4 damage bonus too!

 On a successful hit calculate how much damage your attack does based on the weapon you are using.
+When using the Melee or Ranged (Throwing) Aptitudes add your Physical Strength to the damage caused by the weapon.
+When using any other Ranged Aptitude, add your Physical Agility to the damage caused by the weapon.
 See Weapons and Armour for details.

 For every 10 points of success, increase the damage caused by 1 point as the attacker manages to strike accurately for maximum effect.

 Armour (see the Consumer Guide) may also reduce damage taken for particular damage types.